xiaomingfu2013/RNAInferenceTool.jl/README.md

 | ρ_on  | 57.989 | 57.6266  |  57.7762  |

 ## Further use cases
-Check the sub folder mature and nascent [the "examples" folder](https://github.com/palmtree2013/RNAInferenceTool.jl/tree/main/examples) for the numerical experiments described in the paper from mature and nascent mRNA data.
+Check the subfolders "mature" and "nascent" under ["examples" folder](https://github.com/palmtree2013/RNAInferenceTool.jl/tree/main/examples) for the numerical experiments described in the paper from mature and nascent mRNA data.